MichaelFlops/poliwat/content/post/if-you-do-not-leave-home-calamity.md

 Went to see my friend Nika (she made a memebbot).
 She's like a mother to me.
 She is moving to Portland.

-She gave me a copy of the *I Ching,* naruto fidget spinner, 4loco, acid, and vodka.
+She gave me a copy of the *I Ching,* naruto fidget spinner, 4loco, lucy, and vodka.
 Our road trip to the eclipse tomorrow will be a productive one to say the least.
 I read a bit until I was late to the one work meeting I had all week.
 But I meditated on this for a while:

 ##### The return to the root